Chang Po-ling: Biography

 Chang Po-ling was born in Tianjin in 1876 during the last years of the Qing Dynasty.
-His younger brother was P.C.
-Chang, a philosopher and diplomat.
-He graduated from the Beiyang Naval Academy in 1894.
+His younger brother, P.C.
+Chang, was a philosopher and diplomat.
+Chang Po-ling graduated from the Beiyang Naval Academy in 1894.
 He was a cadet officer in the Beiyang Fleet, but he abandoned his training after the fleet was destroyed during the First Sino-Japanese War.
 He attended and graduated from Saint John's University in Shanghai.

-After several years of teaching, Chang Po-ling organized funding for a private college preparatory school, Nankai High School, in Tianjin in 1904.
-In 1917 he briefly studied at Teachers College, Columbia University in the United States, where he was influenced by the American educator and reformer John Dewey.
-Afterwards, he expanded his school into a full university, Nankai University, in 1919.
+After several years of teaching, Chang Po-ling organized funding for a private college-preparatory school, Nankai High School, in Tianjin in 1904.
+In 1917, he briefly studied at the Teachers College, Columbia University in the United States, where he was influenced by the American educator and reformer John Dewey.
+In 1919, he expanded his school into a full university, Nankai University.
 Under Chang's leadership, Nankai continued to expand for the next few years and became one of the most prestigious universities in China.

-In 1935, during an opening ceremony at Nankai University, Chang famously posed three questions that would later be known as the "Three Patriotic Questions" (爱国三问), which are still recited as a university tradition during ceremonies.
+In 1935, during an opening ceremony at Nankai University, Chang famously posed three questions that would later be known as the "Three Patriotic Questions" (爱国三问), which are still recited as a university tradition during ceremonies: